 When you see these red flags in your relationships, they might be deal-breakers.
 When you’re in an unhealthy relationship with a selfish or narcissistic person, it can be damaging and take a long time to recover.
-It’s best not to get in them, or get out as fast as you can.
+Of course its best not to get into them, but if you do-get out as fast as you can.
 The sooner that you get out, the shorter the recovery time!

 This is the thing: Life is too short to spend it with someone who tears you down.
 You ought to surround yourself with people who lift you up.
 Keep reading and watch my video!